GiacomoPorpiglia/CNN-from-scratch/README.md

 The only difference with the original LeNet is the number of inputs for the FC layers: in fact, since the size of each image was originally 32x32, the flattened output of C4 had size=16x5x5=400.
 No other changes were made from the original model.

 For the optimization, I experimented multiple approaches:
-    -Gradient Descent, which has the downside of getting stuck very easily at local minima.
+  * Gradient Descent, which has the downside of getting stuck very easily at local minima.
-    -Gradient Descent with Momentum, which helps avoiding local minima, but still has some problems in improving the model when it gets to around 95% accuracy.
+  * Gradient Descent with Momentum, which helps avoiding local minima, but still has some problems in improving the model when it gets to around 95% accuracy.
 This is because the changes at that point of the training have to be small, and with momenutm is very tricky to get that.
 I tried lowering the learning rate as the training went on, but with small results.
-    The real game changer (at least for me), was Adam optimization -Adam optimization is a widely popular optimizer, which combines momentum and RMSprop.
+The real game changer (at least for me), was **Adam optimization**: a widely popular optimizer, which combines momentum and RMSprop.
 More about it here https://optimization.cbe.cornell.edu/index.php?title=Adam

 Now let's talk about how I trained the model.
 Now, my goal wasn't just getting a very high accuracy on the dataset: I wanted the network to be able to generalize in order to be able to recognize REAL hand-written digits, that the user can write on a simple drawing canvas.
 Now, you may think that, if the model has a very high training accuracy, it will also generalize very well on any given image, but I found that wasn't the case.